BlueOakJS/model-xformer/README.md

 var myMappingConfig = {
     dataMappings: {
-        // by default, field data is simply mapped from one to the other 'forward.model.path.to.field1': 'reverse.model.path.to.comparible-field1',
+        // by default, field data is simply mapped from one to the other 'targetModel.path.to.field1': 'sourceModel.path.to.comparible-field1',
-        // a transform function can be provided (see below) to handle any formatting nuances 'forward.model.path.to.field2': 'reverse.model.path.to.comparible-field2'
+        // a transform function can be provided (see below) to handle any formatting nuances 'targetModel.path.to.field2': 'sourceModel.path.to.comparible-field2'
     },
     dataTransforms: {
-        // N.B.: the dataTransforms keys MUST also be keys in the dataMappings object 'forward.model.path.to.field1': function transformFnToCall(fieldValue, reverse) { /* ... */ }
+        // N.B.: the dataTransforms keys MUST also be keys in the dataMappings object 'targetModel.path.to.field1': function transformFnToCall(fieldValue, reverse) { /* ... */ }
     }
     customProcessors: [
         // custom processors are called in the order they're defined {
-            forwardModelPath: 'forward.model.path.to.something',
+            forwardModelPath: 'targetModel.path.to.destination',
-            reverseModelPath: 'reverse.model.path.to.whatever.is.needed.to.do.this.mapping',
+            reverseModelPath: 'sourceModel.path.to.whatever.is.needed.to.do.this.mapping',
             processor: function fnToCallForCustomProcessing(sourceModel, reverse) { /* ... */ }
         },
         /* ... */